Canning with Splenda

 No sugar pectin is designed to work without sugar whereas regular pectin needs sugar to work properly.
 Splenda would work with no sugar pectin.
 My preferred no-sugar needed pectin is Pomonas Pectin.
 But there are several types available.

-No pectin jams need the sugar so if you do a no pectin jam and use Splenda to sweeten it, just store it in the freezer or only make enough to use in a week or two and store it in the fridge.
+No pectin jams need the sugar so if you make a jam without added pectin and use Splenda to sweeten it, just store it in the freezer or only make enough to use in a week or two then store it in the fridge.

 There is more detailed information on canning with Splenda and other artificial sweeteners from the NCFHFP here.